Emergency department, urgent care or virtual care? How to know where to go

 Understanding this difference can help you seek the right level of care.
 Going to the ED for health concerns that are not life-threatening can result in long wait times and potential delays in care for yourself and others.

-Currently, hospital emergency departments across the state of Washington are seeing high volumes of patients with respiratory illnesses, such as influenza (flu) and respiratory syncytial virus (RSV), which is contributing to long wait times.
+During the cold and flu season, hospital emergency departments generally see high volumes of patients with respiratory illnesses, such as influenza (flu) and respiratory syncytial virus (RSV), which can contribute to long wait times.

 MultiCare virtual care providers can evaluate, diagnose and treat many nonemergency health problems, such as urinary tract infections, rashes, or cold and flu symptoms.